Edwards Pierrepont: Illness, death, and funeral

 Pierrepont's funeral service was held at the gothic cathedral, Calvary Church, on March 9, 1892.

 According to The New York Times, in late 1889, Pierrepont suffered a nervous disease that "deprived him of the use of his limbs".
 Although Pierrepont was an invalid, for the next two and one-half years he was able to carry on most of his law practice and travel back and forth from his New York residence to his mansion in Garrison.
-On Wednesday, March 2, 1892, Pierrepont suffered a massive stroke that paralyzed the right side of his body and he lost the ability to speak.
-Four days later on March 6, Pierrepont died in the house in New York he had built 40 years earlier.
+On Wednesday, March 2, 1892, at the age of 74, Pierrepont suffered a massive stroke that paralyzed the right side of his body and he lost the ability to speak.
+Four days later on March 6, two days after his 75th birthday, Pierrepont died in the house in New York he had built 40 years earlier.

 The funeral services were done by Rev. Dr. Henry Y. Satterlee at Calvary Church on Wednesday March 9, at 10 am.
 Pierrepont's body was transferred to Garrison where he was buried at Saint Philip's Church Cemetery, accompanied by 10 prominent pallbearers.